Rent-Stabilized ApartmentsProspect Heights, Brooklyn

 Frequently Asked Questions

-Is Prospect Heights a good neighborhood for rent-stabilized apartment hunters?
+Is Prospect Heights actually a good fit for someone looking for a rent-stabilized apartment?

 Check a specific Prospect Heights address